sickalssi/serverless-22/README.md

 # serverless22

 ## 28-Feb-2024
-Added retrieval of secrets stored in AWS Secrets Manager into workflow.
+Added job to retrieve secrets stored in AWS Secrets Manager into workflow yml.
+ - Added aws region into repository secrets to get rid of exit 255 error.